AI-EnabledSoftwareEngineering-AISE/starter-hugo-research-group/content/publication/cade-the-missing-benchmark-in-evaluating-dataset-requirements-of-ai-enabled-software/index.md

   - Hamed Barzamini
   - Mona Rahimi
 doi: 10.1109/RE54965.2022.00013
-publication: "*2022 IEEE 30th International Requirements Engineering Conference*"
+publication: In *2022 IEEE 30th International Requirements Engineering Conference*
-publication_short: "*RE*"
+publication_short: In *RE*
 abstract: The inductive nature of artificial neural models makes dataset quality a key factor of their proper functionality.
 For this reason, multiple research studies proposed metrics to assess the quality of the models’ datasets, such